St George Church History

 St George Church Design

-Coptic Cairo is one of the most historic and beautiful spots in Egypt, it is rich with numerous historical constructions and beautiful churches that reflect the true meaning of beauty and with our Egypt private tours, you will explore all of it beside the all the ancient landmarks in Cairo, Luxor, and Aswan.
+Coptic Cairo is one of the most historic and beautiful spots in Egypt, it is rich with numerous historical constructions and beautiful churches that reflect the true meaning of beauty and with our Cairo day tours, you will get the chance to visit what Cairo has to offer.